-Additionally, we motivate a multi-\ac{RIS} scenario and indicate why it can circumvent these limitations.
-In addition to that, we show that, under certain conditions on the channel between the \ac{BS} and the \ac{RIS}, the gap between \ac{DPC} based methods (see \cite{MaxSumRate}, \cite{MaxSumRateJour}) and the earlier proposed linear scheme (see \cite{IRSLISA}) can be made arbitrarily small by increasing the number of \ac{RIS} elements.
+A multi-\ac{RIS} scenario is motivated as a possible solution to these limitations. \item We show that, under certain conditions on the channel between the \ac{BS} and the \ac{RIS}, all Gram channel eigenvalues become similar resulting in orthogonal user channels.
+Therefore, the gap between \ac{DPC} based methods (see \cite{MaxSumRateJour}) and the earlier proposed linear scheme (see \cite{IRSLISA}) vanishes for an increasing number of \ac{RIS} elements. \end{itemize}